spree/spree_auth_devise/README.md

 and then, run `bundle exec rake spree_auth:admin:create` in order to set up the admin user for the application.

+If you're updating a Spree 1.1 application, run these to migrate the database:

+    rake railties:install:migrations
+    rake db:migrate

 ## Testing